-In order to complete the registration process and gain unrestricted access to University student facilities you must register and pay the appropriate fees.
+In order to complete the registration process, you must confirm your registration and pay the appropriate fee.
 A detailed breakdown of your fee obligation is available while registering in the SIS (Student Information System) through your UCD Connect account.

 When to pay fees to UCD?